 To speed you through these even more quickly on alt characters, which you'll want to max for the account-wide buffs anyway, make sure to transfer your best Battle Badges and Omega Cards over from your main to the character you're currently working on.
 You can do this using the shared storage menu.
 With that, you'll be able to boost your alt's stats way above what they'd typically be at that level, making killing quests and bosses much easier.

 Another way you can speed this up is by being a little cheeky.
 You can use the party invite menu on the right of the screen to invite nearby players to a group.
 As quest kills are shared, you can use this to team up with those on the same quest and breeze through them.
 This will really speed up progression once you reach an area like Midgardia where the kill quests ask for 30-40 mob kills each.

 Whichever way you go about it, each character you level up with be significantly stronger than your first.
 This is because your account-wide Squad Rank will boost them right out of the gate.
-Alongside high-level Battle Badges your main no longer needs, leveling up alts should be significantly faster than your first attempt, will contribute to your Squad Rank even more, and will thus power up every character on your account.
+Levelling up alts should be significantly faster than your first attempt, will contribute to your Squad Rank even more, and will thus power up every character on your account.